zahlman/zahlman.github.io/posts/2025/12/31/oxidation.md

     Hard-linking the files means not doing the disk I/O to read and write the file data, of course.
 But it's also much faster *even for empty files* in Python, because it can be cleanly expressed with fewer system calls:

-    ```python
         $ touch foo
         $ python -m timeit --setup 'import os' 'with open("foo") as f, open("bar", "w") as b: b.write(f.read()); os.unlink("bar")'
         5000 loops, best of 5: 54.4 usec per loop
-    $ python -m timeit --setup 'import os' 'os.link("foo", "bar"); os.unlink("bar")'
-    50000 loops, best of 5: 8.46 usec per loop
+        $ python -m timeit --setup 'import os' 'os.link("foo", "bar"); os.unlink("bar")' 50000 loops, best of 5: 8.46 usec per loop
-    ```

     There are even more opportunities to cache stuff than what `uv` currently does (I don't mind if they take the idea from here).
 In PAPER I'm keeping the wheel itself as well as unpacked files, just in case they're useful later; and I'm caching pre-compiled `.pyc` files (in my testing, reusing these is not problematic; the worst that happens is that paths might disappear from stack traces, but even then, only if the corresponding `.py` files are removed.)

     Speaking of precompilation...

 1. In that famous initial benchmark, "Installing Trio's dependencies with a warm cache" (the one still at the top of the README), one major reason for `uv`'s outperformance (aside of course from the fact that tools like `pip-sync` rely on `pip`, which as explained above can't have *nearly* as "warm" of a cache) is that the default setting for `uv` was (maybe still is; I haven't been paying enough attention) not to pre-compile `.py` files to `.pyc` on installation, where `pip` does this by default.
 This pre-compilation is usually not *necessary* (unless perhaps you're installing something as root into a root-owned folder, that will later be run by an unprivileged user), and is sometimes completely *un*necessary (some modules of some packages might never be touched by some users).
 But it does avoid a performance hiccup the first time you use a third-party library.

     `uv` certainly *can* pre-compile to bytecode, of course.
 And when it does so, it parallelizes the process, and `pip` does not.
 Again, `pip` currently can't rely on modern Python features that would make thread-based concurrency actually parallel; it would need to spin up separate processes using `multiprocessing`.

     But it *could* do that.
 It's nothing specific to Rust.
 In fact, the standard library `compileall` offers a primitive solution for it (which Python itself depends on for its own installation process, in the Makefile).
 Separate processes have a cost, but it can be incurred according to heuristics and be a net win (and the per-process cost could be improved by other changes).
+And to my understanding, `pip` support for this is being actively worked on.

     And of course, when `pip` pre-compiles bytecode, it's invoking functionality within the interpreter which again is written in C. To my understanding, `uv` also uses that at the core, rather than trying to reinvent it.

     Speaking of parallelism...

 1. `uv` also apparently parallelizes downloads.
 I'm unsure how much that really matters given that you only have one Internet connection and it's normally targeting either `pypi.org` or `pythonhosted.com`, but people have told me it's significant when you download a lot of packages.

     Speaking of downloading multiple packages...

 1. The algorithm `pip` uses to resolve dependencies is overkill (and the code for it, [extracted](https://github.com/sarugaku/resolvelib) as `resolvelib`, is quite arcane).
 It's a fully backtracking resolve which rather naively chooses where to backtrack when it has options.
 Of course, it beats the one `pip` had prior to [April 2020](https://pip.pypa.io/en/stable/news/#b1-2020-04-21), which from the reports I heard (I've really never had any difficult package resolution cases for my own projects) often just straight up didn't work.